 Preference will be given to individuals who (a) have demonstrated their ability to conduct independent research, (b) are currently employed in a setting in which conducting research relevant to education is part of their regular responsibilities, and (c) can demonstrate that they have a need for the knowledge and skills addressed in the Training Institute.
 Each application will be evaluated on its own merits.
 If more than 30 meritorious applications are received, other criteria such as disciplinary, geographical, and institutional diversity will be taken into account.

 Applicants must have a solid understanding of statistical methods and be experienced in using personal computers and statistical computer packages.
 The Training Institute will include hands-on data analysis sessions.
 Participants are expected to know how to perform basic SPSS or SAS procedures, including running statistical analyses (e.g., frequency distributions, cross-tabulations, means, regression analyses).

-Women, minorities, and individuals with disabilities are encouraged to apply.
+Women, minorities, and individuals with disabilities are strongly encouraged to apply.